 Accounting Estimates - Estimates that are particularly susceptible to significant change include the valuation of investments.
 Investments are exposed to various risks, such as interest rate, credit, and overall market volatility.
-Due to the level of risk associated with these financial instruments, it is reasonably possible that changes in the values of these assets will occur in the near term and that such changes could materially affect the amounts reported in the Statement of Financial Position.
+Due to the level of risk associated with these financial instruments, it is reasonably possible that changes in the values of these assets will occur in the near term and that such changes could materially affect the amounts reported in the statement of financial position.
 Significant fluctuations in fair values could occur from year to year and the amounts the Foundation will ultimately realize could differ materially.

-Investments - Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the Statement of Financial Position.
+Investments - Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Unrealized gains and losses are included in the changes in net assets.
 Investment income and gains restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or use) in the reporting period in which the income and gains are recognized.
-Expenses relating to investment revenues, including custodial fees and investment advisory fees, totaled \$114,861 and \$111,864 for the years ended June 30, 2015 and 2014, respectively, and have been netted against investment revenues in the accompanying Statement of Activities.
+Expenses relating to investment activity, including custodial fees and investment advisory fees, totaled \$111,600 and \$114,861 for the years ended June 30, 2016 and 2015, respectively, and have been netted against investment revenues and losses in the accompanying statement of activities.